Lynch1206/DockerImge_exercise/Postergresql/document.md

 ## Establish the database

 ### Sqlite3
 Python 3 is already embedded with sqlite3.
-But I want to get familiar with postergresql more. <br/>
+But I want to get familiar with postregresql more. <br/>
 Nevertheless, this time, I want to spend more time on the connections between modules instead of the SQL or parsing skills.
 Therefore, I use sqlite3 and parse data with `yfinance` to create a local database file, named: [`stock.db`](./stock.db). <br/>

 Parsing file and export local database script see [`sq3_stock.py`](./sq3_stock.py)